What is Shamanism?

 Often the client will have a flood of memories return from the time of soul loss.
 As the soul part is reintegrated right after the retrieval, the client may experience any thing from nothing to a great sense of wholeness to an intense rebirth.
 Afterwards, symptoms often disappear very dramatically.
 The process of soul retrieval is a celebration!
 The “lost child” has returned home!

 How did I come to Shamanism?

 My first entry into the world of shamanism was when I was in college and had a spontaneous psychic opening.
-My third eye, what shamans call the "strong eye", opened.
 The experience was quite distressing at the time because I didn't know what was happening and there was no context for it.
 I saw my own energy body and the energy bodies of everyone and everything around me.
 After awhile in this timeless state I "normalized" and didn't even speak about that experience for many years.
 Back then I was too embarrassed to say anything.
-Then in the mid-1970s I met Michael Snow Leopard, an Apache Medicine Chief.
-I apprenticed with Snow Leopard till the mid-1990s when he left his physical body.
-During those twenty years Snow Leopard taught me how to manage the clairyvoyance that had happened spontaneously back in college.
-He initiated me into his spiritual lineage and taught me how to be a bridge for healing between the physical world and the spiritual realms.
+Then I met Michael Snow Leopard, an Apache Medicine Chief.
+During a twenty year apprenticeship Snow Leopard taught me how to manage the clairyvoyance that had happened spontaneously back in college.
+He initiated me into his spiritual lineage and taught me how to be a bridge for healing in the Shamanic tradition.
 For a long time I kept my shamanic work and my profession of psychotherapist quite separate because shamanism wasn't "scientific".
-But gradually this created a painful split inside me.
+But gradually this created an awkward split inside me.
 I began bringing some shamanic techniques into my office and was thrilled by how powerfully effective they were.
 This accelerated the process of therapy enormously.
 I began a decade-long process of integrating shamanism and psychotherapy, my two loves, into the blend that they are for me today.